tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 DISCLAIMER: this is a work in progress draft and has not yet seen significant security analysis.

 Oblivious DoH aims to keep knowledge of the true query origin and its contents known to only clients.
-In particular, it assumes a Dolev-Yao style attacker which can observe all client queries, including those forwarded by oblivious proxies, and does not collude with target resolvers.
-(Indeed, if a target colludes with the network attacker, then said attacker can learn the true query origin and its contents.)
-Moreover, Oblivious DoH assumes that Proxies and Targets are not malicious and they do not collude.
-Malicious Targets are out of scope because DNS recursive resolvers behind targets may reply with legitimate or bogus answers in the absence of DNSSEC, so Target malfeasance does not introduce a unique threat.
-Moreover, malicious Proxies are out of scope because clients must trust them to access Targets.
-Malicious Proxies could block or otherwise tamper with Oblivious DoH queries, though this is not different from a malicious network which blocks client access to a DoH server.
+In particular, it assumes an extended Dolev-Yao style attacker which can observe all client queries, including those forwarded by oblivious proxies, and does not collude with target resolvers.

-Oblivious DoH aims to achieve the following confidentiality goals in the presence of this threat model:
+Indeed, if a target colludes with the network attacker, then said attacker can learn the true query origin and its contents.

+As a simplified model, consider a case where there exists two clients C1 and C2, one proxy P, and one target T. The attacker can adaptively compromise either P or T, but not C1 or C2.
+Once compromised, the attacker has access to all session information and private key material.
+(This generalizes to arbitrarily many clients, proxies, and targets, with the constraint that not all targets and proxies are compromised, and all but two clients are left uncompromised.)
+In this model, both C1 and C2 send an Oblivious DoH query Q1 and Q2, respectively, through P to T, and T provides answers A1 and A2.
+The attacker aims to link C1 to (Q1, A1) and C2 to (Q2, A2), respectively.
+The attacker succeeds if this linkability is possible without any additional interaction.
+(For example, if T is compromised, it may return a DNS answer corresponding to an entity it controls, and then observe the subsequent connection from a client, learning its identity in the process.
+Such attacks are out of scope for this model.)

+Oblivious DoH security prevents such linkability.
+Informally, this means:

 1. Queries and answers are known only to clients and targets in possession of the corresponding response key and HPKE keying material.
 In particular, proxies know the origin and destination